iviecomarti/DANEELpath/README.md

 ## And also our reference

-_DANEELpath: Open-source Digital analysis tools for histopathological research.
-Applications in NEuroblastoma modELs_
+Vieco-Martí et al. DANEELpath: Open-source Digital analysis tools for histopathological research.
+Applications in NEuroblastoma modELs. bioRxiv 2025.03.31.646267; doi: https://doi.org/10.1101/2025.03.31.646267

 # ISSUES